High order tracer variance stable transport with low order energy conserving dynamics for the thermal shallow water equations: Discrete formulation

 Cancellation and integration by parts (assuming continuous time) yields

-such that the tracer variance is conserved for a choice of $\alpha=0$ and dissipated for $\alpha=1$.
+such that the tracer variance is conserved for a choice of $\alpha=0$ (a centered flux) and dissipated for $\alpha>0$.
+For $\alpha=1$ the flux is fully upwinded (taking contributions from the upstream cell only), whereas for $0<\alpha<1$ the flux is only partially upwinded.

 Designing solvers to ensure the conservation of additional high order invariants (beyond the energy) in time for non-canonical Hamiltonian systems is challenging, as it is difficult to preserve the temporal chain rule discretely as in \eqref{eq::en_cons_cont}.
-Here we use a stiffly stable third order Runge-Kutta integrator \cite{SO88} (which will not conserve tracer variance in time) for the temporal integration of \eqref{eq::buoy_adv_disc}, with the low order depth and mass fluxes derived from their time averages, $\overline{h}_h$, $\overline{\boldsymbol{F}}_h$.
+Here we use a stiffly stable third order Runge-Kutta integrator (SSP-RK3) \cite{SO88} (which will not conserve tracer variance in time) for the temporal integration of \eqref{eq::buoy_adv_disc}, with the low order depth and mass fluxes derived from their time averages, $\overline{h}_h$, $\overline{\boldsymbol{F}}_h$.
+While it is mathematically desirable to conserve tracer variance in both space and time, in practice the absence of some form of tracer variance dissipation such as the upwinding term presented in \eqref{eq::buoy_adv_disc} leads to excessive grid-scale noise due to non-linear aliasing and a loss of coherence for fine scale features \cite{Ricardo24a,Tambyah25}.

 Since the depth and mass flux are derived from the low order dynamics, the overall scheme is limited to second order accuracy.
 However as will be shown in Section 3.3, the use of \eqref{eq::buoy_adv_disc} leads to stable solutions with less dissipation of tracer variance than would be the case if $s_h$ was derived purely from the low order solution.